 First remove the guardrails, gently because they are relatively fragile and well stuck in their supports.

-The body is then easily removed by pressing it between thumb and index in front of the cab, on the large hood side (there are snap-in lugs).
-There are two other snap-in, to the center of the hood ends, but they do not oppose any great strenght.
+The body is then easily removed by pressing it between thumb and index in front of the cab, on the large bonnet side (there are snap-in lugs).
+There are two other snap-in, to the centre of the bonnet ends, but they do not oppose any great strength.

 Careful with the headlights and their small light guides always trying to escape.
-Also beware that they don’t have the same length in front and back ends.
+Also beware of the fact that they don’t have the same length in front and back ends.

 I don’t want the decoder to be visible into the cab, and I also wish to install lighting into it.
-So I’ll have to make some changes.
-Let’s first unclip the cab off the hoods by gently moving it apart on both sides, then remove its roof (the SMD lighting LED will be placed between this roof and the cab spacers).
+So, I’ll have to make some changes.
+Let’s first unclip the cab off the bonnets by gently moving it apart on both sides, then remove its roof (the SMD lighting LED will be placed between this roof and the cab spacers).
 I also remove the too thick window panes (this thickness can be seen when looking at the machine from the front).
-I will keep the front windows, but replace the side ones with thin plexiglass glued with Kristal Klear.
+I will keep the front windows, but replace the side ones with thin Plexiglas glued with Kristal Klear.